+Section 4:

+HOUSING PLAN

-Section 4: HOUSING PLAN The Housing Plan describes the City of Newport Beach 2021-2029 policy program.
+The Housing Plan describes the City of Newport Beach 2021-2029 policy program.
 The Housing Plan describes the specific goals, policies, and programs to assist City decision makers to achieve the long-term housing objectives set forth in the Newport Beach Housing Element.
 This Plan identifies goals, policies, and programs aimed at providing additional housing opportunities, removing governmental constraints to affordable housing, improving the condition of existing housing, and providing equal housing opportunities for all residents.
 These goals, policies, and programs further the City's overall housing policy goal to encourage a more diverse, sustainable, and balanced community through implementation of strategies and programs that will result in economically and socially diversified housing choices that preserve and enhance the special character of Newport Beach.
+The City will make every effort to budget, plan for and comply with the timelines for implementation set forth in this Section, but may be contingent upon funding and staffing resources.

-A. Regional Housing Needs Assessment The Southern California Association of Governments (SCAG) has conducted a Regional Housing Needs Assessment (RHNA) to determine the City's share of the affordable housing needs for the Orange County region.
+A. Regional Housing Needs Assessment

+The Southern California Association of Governments (SCAG) has conducted a Regional Housing Needs Assessment (RHNA) to determine the City's share of the affordable housing needs for the Orange County region.
 The RHNA quantifies Newport Beach's local share housing needs for the region by income category.
 Income categories are based on the most current Median Family Income (MFI) for Orange County.
-The current 20210 MFI (for an assumed family of 4 persons) for Orange County is \$1063,7000.
+The current 2021 MFI (for an assumed family of 4 persons) for Orange County is \$106,700.
 The MFI may change periodically, as it is updated on an annual basis.
-The City's 2021-2029 RHNA growth need of 4,845 housing units is allocated into the following income categories: - 1,456 units Very low income (0-50% County MFI) - 930 units Low income (51-80% of County MFI) - 1,050 units Moderate income (81-120% of County MFI) - 1,409 units Above moderate income (120% or more of County MFI) A. Housing Goals The City of Newport Beach has identified the following housing goals as part of this Housing Element Update: Housing Goal #1: Provision of adequate sites to accommodate projected housing unit growth needs identified by the 2021-2029 RHNA.
+The City's 2021-2029 RHNA growth need of 4,845 housing units is allocated into the following income categories:

+- 1,456 units Very low-income (0-50% County MFI) - 930 units Low-income (51-80% of County MFI) - 1,050 units Moderate-income (81-120% of County MFI) - 1,409 units Above moderate-income (120% or more of County MFI)

+A. Housing Goals

+The City of Newport Beach has identified the following housing goals as part of this Housing Element Update:

+Housing Goal #1: Provision of adequate sites to accommodate projected housing unit growth needs identified by the 2021-2029 RHNA.

 Housing Goal #2: Quality residential development and the preservation, conservation, and appropriate redevelopment of housing stock.

 Housing Goal #3: A variety of housing types, designs, and opportunities for all social and economic segments.

 Housing Goal #4: Housing opportunities for as many renter- and owner-occupied households as possible in response to the market demand and RHNA obligations for housing in the City.

 Housing Goal #5: Preservation of the City's housing stock for extremely low-, very low-, low-, and moderate-income households.

 Housing Goal #6: Housing opportunities for special needs populations.